VeuxLabs/DateTimeKit/readme.md

 ## Weeks Methods
 Is import to get the first and last day of a specific `DateTime` for that this library has the following methods:

+These methods get the initial  and end day of the week using Sunday always as the first day of the week

 ```
 let zone = Zone()
 let customDate = DateTime(2016 , 05, 15, 02, 20, 0, 0, zone)!